 There is a very interesting exhibition for all people interested in artificial life and bio-inspired architecture.
 It shows the origins of the organic architecture used by Gaudi in all his works.
-Many architectural parts and details of the temple were designed using models quite common in nature in both flora and fauna.

 The inside of the temple is like a forest of giant trees, with trunks, branches and masses of leaves as ceiling.
 Between them, some holes let us see the sunlight as in a large wood.
 The stairs inside each bell-tower (90 and 112 meters high) are based on the internal structure of seashells.
 Another example among may others is the geometric shape of a Gaudi Column based onthe helicoidal growth of leaves on an oleander branch.